debevv/nanoMODBUS/README.md

 ## Misc

-- To reduce code size, you can define `MBSN_STRERROR_DISABLED` to disable the code that converts `mbsn_error`s to strings
+- To reduce code size, you can define `NMBS_STRERROR_DISABLED` to disable the code that converts `nmbs_error`s to strings
-- Debug prints about received and sent messages can be enabled by defining `MBSN_DEBUG`
+- Debug prints about received and sent messages can be enabled by defining `NMBS_DEBUG`